-McCoy has a reputation of innovation within tubular running services (TRS) operations globally.
-The Corporation has extensive experience launching new products into the markets it serves, offering the highest quality and safety standards available, and has done so for more than three decades.
+McCoy has a reputation of expertise and innovation within tubular running services (TRS) operations globally.
+The Corporation has extensive experience launching new products into the markets it serves, offering the highest quality and safety standards available, unparalleled customer support, and has done so for more than three decades.

 McCoy is engaged with three key customer groups:

 Service Companies and Drilling Contractors - Producers are challenging contractors, across the board, to reduce costs.
-In most cases, their largest cost is people.
+In many cases, their largest cost is people.
 With five years of decreasing oil and gas activity, personnel have left the industry to the point where there is now a critical shortage of skilled and experienced labour.
-This lack of labour and the reality that 65% of TRS cost is directly attributable to labour is a driving force behind the transition to an increasingly automated system.
+Personnel safety, the shortage of experienced people, and the reality that 65% of TRS cost is directly attributable to labour, is a driving force behind the transition to an increasingly automated system.

 Tubular Manufacturers – Threaded connection integrity is the standard that all manufacturers are measured by.
-Tubular connections at wellsite, which are currently made up by humans, will be controlled, and torqued to factory specifications by McCoy's 'Smart' tools, leveraging autonomous machine learning.
-OEM's and manufacturers will benefit from reduced operational risk with systems in place to ensure connections are made correctly and in accordance with specifications related to project parameters, reducing the incidence and potential environmental impact of faulty connections and leaking wells.
+Tubular connections at wellsite, which are currently made up by people, will be controlled, and torqued to factory specifications by McCoy's 'Smart' tools, leveraging autonomous machine learning.
+OEM's and manufacturers will benefit from reduced operational risk with systems in place to ensure connections are made correctly and in accordance with specifications related to project parameters, reducing the environmental impact of faulty connections and leaking wells.

-McCoy's digital strategy will help meet this demand.
-The NimbusTM cloud platform is the nucleus of the Corporation's digital strategy and serves as a repository for real-time, complete well integrity data.
-Taking advantage of its first mover status, McCoy expects to launch its next two 'Smart' products in 2021 with the goal of having a fully automated TRS by the end of 2022.
+McCoy's digital strategy will meet this demand.
+Our cloud platform is the nucleus of the Corporation's digital strategy and serves as a repository for real-time, complete well integrity data.

-In summary, we will continue to focus on our key strategic initiatives to navigate to success:
+As 2022 progresses, we continue to focus on our key strategic initiatives to deliver value to all of our stakeholders:

-Generating cashflow from operations through fiscal discipline and continued working capital efficiency, despite uncertain market conditions ahead; and
+Generating cashflow from operations through fiscal discipline and continued working capital efficiency.

-We believe this strategy, together with our committed and agile team, intimate customer knowledge and global footprint will further advance the McCoy's competitive position, regardless of the market environment.
+We believe this strategy, together with our committed and agile team, McCoy's global brand recognition, intimate customer knowledge and global footprint will further advance McCoy's competitive position, regardless of the market environment.